JoeyStanley/jekyll-for-designers/_posts/2021-08-31-365-papers-update.md

 What counts as a "paper" and what counts as "reading" it?
 I didn't have any hard and fast rules, but these were the guidelines I laid out before starting.

-* *Chapters are okay*: I think that in addition to journal articles, chapters from either an edited volume, monographs, or dissertation count as one each.
+* *Chapters are okay*: I think that in addition to journal articles, chapters from either edited volumes, monographs, or dissertations count as one each.

 * *Notes are required*: I like to take a lot of notes while I read things, so I'll only count it if I dutifully summarize and take notes as I go along.
 This means that skimming an article doesn't count.
 If I've already read an article but for whatever reason didn't take notes, I'll only count it if I go through it again and take notes.